The Battle of Algiers: Retrospective appraisal and influence

+The film has been cited as an influence on Red Dawn, a 1984 film about a group of American guerrillas resisting a joint Soviet–Latin American invasion, with journalist Andrew Kopkind calling it "the most convincing story about popular resistance to imperial oppression since the inimitable Battle of Algiers".
 The Mexican filmmaker Alfonso Cuarón used The Battle of Algiers as an influence for the dystopian drama Children of Men (2006) as a model for social reconstruction in preparation for production, presenting the film to actor Clive Owen as an example of his vision for the film: "It's meticulous, and the sense of reality is so unique.
 I remember, the first time I saw it, I swore they were lying when they said that everything was fictional."
 The American actor and filmmaker Ben Affleck said The Battle of Algiers was a key influence on his film Argo (2012).
 The British-American filmmaker Christopher Nolan has named the film as one of his favorites and has credited it as an influence on his films The Dark Knight Rises (2012) and Dunkirk.
 The Australian filmmaker George Miller named the film as one of his five favorite films.
 The American filmmaker Jason Hall named the film as one of his five favorite military films.
-It was an influence and referenced in Paul Thomas Anderson action thriller One Battle After Another The film also influenced Andor, with various cinematic parallels including a direct parallel between the Theme of Ali and the song played by the marching band in the series final episode, as they march on a police line.
+It appears in the action thriller film One Battle After Another, and was cited as an influence by director Paul Thomas Anderson.
+The film also influenced Andor, with various cinematic parallels including a direct parallel between the Theme of Ali and the song played by the marching band in the first season’s final episode, as they march on a police line.

 The film has also received praise from political commentators.
 The Palestinian-American academic Edward Said (famous for his work Orientalism) praised The Battle of Algiers (along with Pontecorvo's other film, Burn!) as the two films "stand unmatched and unexcelled since they were made in the 60s.
 Both films together constitute a political and aesthetic standard never again equaled."
 The British-Pakistani writer and activist Tariq Ali placed The Battle of Algiers in his top 10 films list for the 2012 Sight and Sound poll.
 In 2023, the progressive American magazine The New Republic ranked it first place on its list of the 100 most significant political films of all time.